Go Into Battle

-At one point, CEO Manuel was overwhelmed and wasting the food because he was not managing the process efficiently.
-The boss there (Magic was his name) told him “Let’s leave it to the professionals.”
 This idiom implies two things.
 The first meaning is to allow those who are better trained with more experience do the job.
 The other meaning has a sarcastic and condescending tone.
-The implied meaning is “You are not doing this job up to the mark.
+The implied meaning is “You are not doing this job well.
+Your performance doesn't match other professionals with the same training.
 We don’t have patience with you.
 We will allow those better than you to take over.”
 If an employee hears this, as an American, he or she may feel sad, offended, or inept.

 A ‘write up’ is something an employee avoids.
 When an employee does bad work, is not performing up to expectations, breaks the rules, has problems with other employees, or has a bad attitude, the manager can ‘write him up’.
 This is a permanent written complaint put in the employee’s file that explains why he or she was misbehaving on the job.
 Employees want to avoid being written up.
 In some companies, there is a rule that a particular number of write ups can lead to suspension or loss of job (fired) depending on the situations for which one is written up.